Last Updated on September 6, 2023 by Tim Wells

 Click Install From Repository to continue.

-Since I’m installing the Sky Go addon to a fresh installation of Kodi 19, the only repositories that I have on this device are the official Kodi repository and the Slyguy repository we just installed.
+Since I’m installing the Sky Go addon to a fresh installation of Kodi 19, the only repositories I have on this device are the official Kodi and Slyguy repositories we just installed.

 Click on the Slyguy Repository to continue.